runtimeverification/k/src/README.md

 Having a GUI client is not enough.
 Most distributions have an installation option to make git accessible in the command line too.

-You can test if it works by calling `ant` in a Terminal.
+You can test if it works by calling `mvn -version` in a Terminal.

 ## (On Windows only) Visual C++ 2012 Redistributable Package
-Download here:
-http://www.microsoft.com/en-us/download/details.aspx?id=30679
+This is a dependency of the Z3 JNI library.
+You can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=30679

 Make sure to download the 64-bit version if you are using a 64-bit JRE,